MicrosoftDocs/sql-docs/docs/tools/sqlcmd/sqlcmd-use-utility.md

 The **sqlcmd** utility is a command-line utility for ad hoc, interactive execution of Transact\-SQL statements and scripts and for automating Transact\-SQL scripting tasks.
 To use **sqlcmd** interactively, or to build script files to be run using **sqlcmd**, users must understand Transact\-SQL.
 The **sqlcmd** utility is typically used in the following ways:

 - Users enter Transact\-SQL statements in a manner similar to working at the command prompt.
 The results are displayed at the command prompt.
 To open a Command Prompt window, enter "cmd" in the Windows search box and select **Command Prompt** to open.
 At the command prompt, type **sqlcmd** followed by a list of options that you want.
-For a complete list of the options that are supported by **sqlcmd**, see [sqlcmd Utility](sqlcmd-utility.md).
+For a complete list of the options that are supported by **sqlcmd**, see [Sqlcmd utility](sqlcmd-utility.md).

 - Users submit a **sqlcmd** job either by specifying a single Transact\-SQL statement to execute, or by pointing the utility to a text file that contains Transact\-SQL statements to execute.
-The output is usually directed to a text file, but can also be displayed at the command prompt.
+The output is directed to a text file, but can also be displayed at the command prompt.

 - [SQLCMD mode](edit-sqlcmd-scripts-with-query-editor.md) in SQL Server Management Studio Query Editor.